Kong/docs.konghq.com/app/konnect/network.md

 ## Hostnames

-Add the following hostnames to the allowlist to give the
-{{site.konnect_short_name}} control plane access through the firewall:
+Add the following hostnames to the allowlist to give data planes access through the firewall:

 * `cloud.konghq.com`: The {{site.konnect_short_name}} platform.
 * `us.api.konghq.com`: The {{site.konnect_short_name}} API.